Caipo/Reddit-Scraper/README.md

 ## Scope
 This is used as an introduction to webscraping and data collection.
+Feel free to use the code how you please

+It uses your reddit account to save your settings if you dont want to do this just commit out the login function in main.

 ## Set Up